scalar/scalar/packages/openapi-parser/README.md

 const { specification } = filter(specification, (schema) => !schema?.['x-internal'])
 ```

-### Upgrade your OpenAPI specification
+### Upgrade your OpenAPI document

-There’s an `upgrade` command to upgrade all your OpenAPI specifications to the latest OpenAPI version.
+There’s an `upgrade` command to upgrade all your OpenAPI documents to the latest OpenAPI version.

 > ⚠️ The upgrade from Swagger 2.0 is still experimental and probably lacks features.